 Our Common Stock is listed on the New York Stock Exchange American ("NYSE American") under the symbol "GSAT".
-On December 18, 2018, the last reported sale price of our Common Stock on the NYSE American was \$0.36 per share.
+On December 17, 2018, the last reported sale price of our Common Stock on the NYSE American was \$0.36 per share.

 Pursuant to the Settlement Agreement (as hereinafter defined), we have agreed to conduct an equity offering pursuant to which shares of our Common Stock will be issued at market price (unless otherwise agreed by the settling parties), as measured by the volume-weighted average closing price of our Common Stock during the two (2) business days of trading prior to the pricing of such offering, in an amount recommended by our management of not more than \$60,000,000 (excluding the underwriter's over-allotment option).
 The Settlement Agreement provides that this offering will be open to all of our qualified and readily identifiable investors on a pro rata basis based on their ownership of our Common Stock.
-Further, pursuant to the Settlement Agreement, our controlling shareholder, Thermo Funding II, LLC and its affiliates (collectively, "Thermo"), Mudrick Capital Management, L.P. and Warlander Asset Management have agreed to purchase 140,970,321, 14,849,954 and 7,471,153 shares of our Common Stock, respectively, which include shares representing their respective pro rata ownership and backstop commitment, at the public offering price of \$0.35 for total settlement amounts of \$49.3 million, \$5.2 million and \$2.6 million, respectively.
+Further, pursuant to the Settlement Agreement, our controlling shareholder, Thermo Funding II, LLC and its affiliates (collectively, "Thermo"), Mudrick Capital Management, L.P. and Warlander Asset Management have agreed to purchase 53.0%, 5.6% and 2.8%, respectively, of the shares offered in this offering on equal terms based on their respective ownership of our Common Stock at the public offering price and have given a backstop commitment to purchase any shares not otherwise purchased by other investors in accordance with their respective ownership of our Common Stock (of 86.3%, 9.1% and 4.6%, respectively).